OpenEvalProject/evals/manuscripts/elife-45077/v1/manuscript.md

 Our approach addresses some of these challenges by using the same imaging instrument to get measures of absolute single–cell blood flow in the smallest to largest retinal vessels in the living retina.
 This was made possible by using a high bandwidth measurement technique (measurable particle velocities: 0.03 to 1275 mm s–1).
 Imaging techniques with a temporal resolution of even a few hundred frames per second (Gu et al., 2018) are insufficient to track velocity in medium and large retinal vessels.
 We provide the first normative database of mean velocity and flow rate in vessels other than first generation vessels in the mouse.
 Investigation of both mean flow rate and spatio-temporal dynamics in multiple vessels generations (Figure 9 and 10) sets the stage for longitudinal study of the progression of ‘slow’ diseases like diabetes across the complete retinal vascular tree.

-## Discrepancy in mouse literature in velocity and diameter measurements in first-generation vessels
+### Discrepancy in mouse literature in velocity and diameter measurements in first-generation vessels

 The flow through a vessel varies as the square of the inner lumen diameter (Equation 9), underlining the need for careful measurement of the vessel lumen diameter to get accurate values of flow rate.
 While investigating the mouse literature for normative values of diameter, velocity and flow in retinal vessels, we found, first, that there is a paucity of such studies.
 To the best of our knowledge, we have counted all of 15 journal papers which measure retinal blood velocity and/or flow in the living mouse eye (Blair et al., 2016; Harris et al., 2013; Lee and Harris, 2008; Liu et al., 2017; Muir et al., 2012; Wang et al., 2010; Wang et al., 2011; Watts et al., 2013; Wright and Harris, 2008; Wright et al., 2009; Wright et al., 2012; Yadav and Harris, 2011; Zawadzki et al., 2015; Zhi et al., 2014; Zhi et al., 2012).
 As stated earlier, all these studies measure velocity/flow only in the primary (first generation) vessels emerging from the optic disk.
 Studies with objectively reportable values are summarized in Table 1 (except for Watts et al., 2013).
 A graphical summary, classified by imaging technique, is given in Figure 11.
 In our literature survey, some important points were observed.
 There is disagreement across previous studies in the values of measured dimeter, velocity and flow of first-generation vessels in the mouse retina.
 In particular, about half of the studies, which use intravital microscopy, report vessels diameters that are ~2 times greater, mean velocities that are ~2 times greater and mean flow rates that are ~8 times greater than that of all other techniques, including our own (Figure 11).
 Our values of mean diameter of primary vessels matches that of the in vivo slit lamp biomicroscope study (Blair et al., 2016) and is within the range reported by ex vivo scanning electron microscopy (Ninomiya and Inomata, 2006).
 Our values of mean flow rate matches that reported by en face Doppler OCT/OMAG studies (Zhi et al., 2014; Zhi et al., 2012).
 Comparing cited values for the total blood flow rate to the retina shows the island of values formed by all studies in the range of 1.56–3.99 µL min–1, in contrast to the range of 25.08–31.80 µL min–1 reported by intravital microscopy (Figure 11).
 Early signs of these inconsistencies in the mouse literature was first reported in 2014 by Bernabeu et al. (2014) (in a table in their publication).
 We do not know exactly why such inconsistency exists.
 While the mouse strain, age and gender differences across studies could contribute to variability, it is unlikely to be the only cause of the large differences in measured values.
 Using incorrect image magnification on the mouse retina is one possible source of the disparity in measured diameters.
 Secondly, for mean velocities in primary vessels, intravital microscopy studies used fluorescent microspheres or labelled RBCs, with 10–30 measurements from sparse fluorescent streaks pooled to average out effects of pulsatile and cross-sectional profile variability.
 The sparse and too few measurements have the potential to under or overestimate the true mean velocity, by either being biased toward particular cardiac phases, or if the incompressible microspheres travel in preferred radial locations in the vessel lumen.
 Additionally, imaging techniques with insufficient axial resolution can misrepresent diameter, velocity, and flow due to contamination of signal from deeper vessels of the stratified retinal vascular layers.
 In our study, with ~1 µm in vivo lateral resolution and ~10 µm axial resolution, sub-micron correction of eye motion blur, and sampling of all cardiac phases with extremely fast (15 kHz) scanning, we were able to report true mean velocities in these microvessels.
 Our reported mean velocities in primary vessels were averaged from ~39,000 to 274,000 imaged cells per second.

 ![Figure 11.](https://cdn.elifesciences.org/articles/45077/elife-45077-fig11-v1.jpg)

-**Figure 11.:** Table 1.Previous studies of retinal blood vessel diameter, mean velocity and mean flow in first-generation (or ‘primary’) vessels radiating out of optic disk in normal mice.
+**Figure 11.:** Previous studies of retinal blood vessel diameter, mean velocity and mean flow in first-generation (or ‘primary’) vessels radiating out of optic disk in normal mice.
 Wide disparity is observed across studies.
 (Note: Values for Intravital Microscopy are averaged from Wright et al., 2012; Yadav and Harris, 2011; Wang et al., 2011; Wang et al., 2010; Wright et al., 2009; Lee and Harris, 2008) and Wright and Harris, 2008).

-## Error quantification, limitations and remaining challenges of our study
+### Error quantification, limitations and remaining challenges of our study

 Our technique measures the component of blood velocity parallel to the en face imaging plane.
 Near the optic nerve head, vessels which are not parallel to the imaging plane can cause errors in flow measurement.
 This concern is mitigated by restricting our imaging to retinal locations > 170 µm (>5° field of view) from the center of the optic disk.
 First to nth generation vessels are largely in plane at these locations.
 For any remaining non-parallelism at these retinal eccentricities, we provide the following error quantification.
 For a diving vessel which forms angle γ with the focal plane, there will be an underestimation of velocity, by a factor of |1 – cos(γ)|.
 This error is small for small values of angle γ.
 For example, for γ = 5°, measured velocity will be underestimated by 0.38% of the actual value.
 For reference, the error is <1% for angles (γ) up to 8.1°.
 Because the architecture of retinal vessels is predominantly planar (Paques et al., 2003), we believe that our technique is well suited to study the complete retinal network, with a potentially lower measurement error.